SquadcastHub/squadcasthub.github.io/pages/mydoc/using_the_mobile_app.md

 ### Schedules

-Schedules list’s all the schedules organized against date and time.
+Schedules lists all the schedules organized against date and time.

 ![](images/using_mobile_11.png){: style="max-width: 30%" }